A pancake (or hotcake, griddlecake, or flapjack) is a flat cake, commonly thin and has a circular shape.

 Just about every civilization on Earth invented or borrowed a dish that resembled the pancake (or at least a version of it) in their vast inventory of culinary recipes, and Japan is no exception.

-Buddhism started in Japan around the 6th century AD, but it wouldn’t be after a thousand years until the sweet, crepe-like, filled and folded pancake was seen being served in Buddhist ceremonies, which was in the Edo Period (between the 1600s – 1800s).
+Buddhism started in Japan around the 6th century AD.
+The sweet, crepe-like, filled and folded pancake was served in Buddhist ceremonies a thousand years later.

 Thanks to the creativeness of the Japanese people the pancake soon had 2 versions – one was a sweet version and the other was a savory version.

 Because the Japanese people love to eat vegetables so much that they experimented on their savory pancake, and it evolved later to become the famous national dish, okonomiyaki.